FaceMe®

 Fraud & Crime

 Deepfakes have been used to replace the faces of celebrities or public figures (usually women) into explicit, pornographic videos.
-This not only can create severe damage to the victims reputation, but can also lead to significant psychological trauma.
-In the UK this year, a new law was passed where the creation of sexually explicit deepfake images is now a criminal offence, and anyone found making explicit images of a person without their consent could face fines, including possible jail time, and have a criminal record.
+This not only can create severe damage to the victim’s reputation but can also lead to significant psychological trauma.
+The UK combats this issue with a law that makes the creation of nonconsensual sexually explicit deepfake images a criminal offense punishable with fines and possible jail time.

 Additionally, deepfake technology has been used in commercial fraud.
-In one significant fraud case in early 2024, criminals used deepfake technology to generate fake video conferences, simulating the voices and appearance of company executives.
-The duped finance worker thought they were participating in a video conference with the company's CFO.
-In reality, the video and audio were all generated in real-time by hackers using deepfake technology.
-Believing the meeting to be real, the financial officer transferred $25 million USD based on the forged instructions.
+In one significant fraud case in early 2024, deepfake technology was used to generate fake video conferences, simulating the voices and appearance of company executives.
+A duped employee thought they were participating in a video conference with the company's CFO, when in reality, the video and audio were deepfakes generated in real-time.
+Believing the meeting to be real, the employee was tricked into transferring $25 million USD.

 Although face-swapping, video editing, and post-production techniques have existed for a long time, deepfake technology has taken these operations to a new level, making it difficult for the human eye to discern between what is real and what is fake, and even allowing for real-time generation of false content.
 Because deepfake tools can be easily downloaded and used from the internet, their potential harm is nearly impossible to measure.